AlexVotry/angular-reactive/README.md

 ui: Master-Detail UI Pattern: works like props in React.
 Pass state to a child component.
 This way state only exists while in that component.

+Single Data Observable Pattern: avoid nested ng-containers with different Observables.
+We combine multiple observables into an observable object. `course.component` shows assigning to the data object with "combineLateest" this works like PromiseAll([]).
+If we initialize each of the observables with "startWith()" we can show each as they get fetched rather than wait until all have been fetched.